commonhaus/foundation/bylaws/7-indemnification-dissolution.md

 ## Dissolution and Asset Distribution

-In the unfortunate event that the Commonhaus Foundation (CF) must dissolve, we commit to a responsible and lawful closure process, prioritizing the continuity and integrity of our open-source projects.
+In the unfortunate event that the Commonhaus Foundation must dissolve, we commit to a responsible and lawful closure process, prioritizing the continuity and integrity of our open-source projects.
 Given that CF projects represent collaborative effort of individual contributors, the dissolution process will respect the unique structure and community-driven nature of each project.

 Relevant Florida Statutes: